 The tractor-trailer rolls ever so quietly from the Porsche factory in Zuffenhausen and marks the beginning of a new era: with the delivery of the all-electric MAN eTGM to Porsche, the logistics operation of the sports car manufacturer has reached a new level of sustainability.
 The MAN eTGM is the first such vehicle in Germany that is designed for everyday operations.
 The emission-free and nearly silent semi-trailer tractor will complement the commercial vehicle fleet used by production logistics in Stuttgart-Zuffenhausen and, among others, will transport components for the planned Porsche Taycan.
 The Porsche headquarters is focused completely at the moment on preparations to produce the first all-electric Porsche.
 TRATON is committed to facilitating sustainable transportation, with efficient, reliable solutions.
 These solutions include internal combustion engines that use alternative fuels and all-electric drive systems.

-“By integrating the e-truck into production logistics, Porsche has taken another step toward becoming a zero impact factory,” said Albrecht Reimold, the Member of the Board of Management responsible for production and logistics at Porsche AG.
+“By integrating the e-truck into production logistics, Porsche has taken another step toward becoming a zero-impact factory,” said Albrecht Reimold, the Member of the Board of Management responsible for production and logistics at Porsche AG.
 It is Porsche’s ambition as a company to leave behind the smallest possible carbon footprint along the entire value chain.
-The company must initiate a number of measures and reach a range of milestones on its way to becoming a zero impact factory.
-As part of its commitment, all of Porsche’s production sites have been only using energy produced from renewable sources since 2016.
-Porsche is also working to electrify its logistics vehicles – including vans, trucks and forklifts.
-The first all-electric tractor-trailer represents a quantum leap in the company’s efforts to make its logistic operations sustainable.
-The battery-powered truck delivered on December 14 in Stuttgart is a MAN eTGM 18.360 4x2 LL, a tractor-trailer combination that can weigh up to 32 tons on the road.
+The company must initiate a number of measures and reach a range of milestones on its way to becoming a zero-impact factory.
+As part of its commitment, all of Porsche’s production sites have been using only energy produced from renewable sources, since 2016.
+Porsche is also working to electrify its logistics vehicles—including vans, trucks and forklifts.
+The first all-electric tractor-trailer represents a quantum leap in the company’s efforts to make its logistics operations sustainable.
+The battery-powered truck delivered on December 14, 2018, in Stuttgart is a MAN eTGM 18.360 4x2 LL, a tractor-trailer combination that can weigh up to 32 tons on the road.
 Its lithium-ion batteries can store up to 149 kWh and give the eTGM a range of 130 kilometers.